-These roasted mini potatoes are crispy on the outside, creamy within, and seasoned perfectly.
-Easy enough for weeknights, and good enough for Sunday dinner!
+These oven roasted mini potatoes are crispy on the outside, creamy within, and seasoned perfectly!
+Easy enough for weeknights and good enough for Sunday dinner.

-I roast them at 425º F for 30 minutes total and they come our perfect every time—a golden crisp exterior with a soft and creamy center.
-That’s my rule of thumb for roasting mini potatoes.
+To cook, I suggest 425º F for 30 minutes total.
+They come our perfect every time—a golden crisp exterior with a soft and creamy center!

 Ingredients